Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Simulation Study

 \underline{Interaction scenario:} In this scenario, we resample from the historical GBM database of 339 patients to create a future single-arm trial population.
 Let $\bF(\bX)$ denote the (unknown) distribution of the covariates in the database, and $Z$ be an indicator variable such that $Z=s$ if $\bX$ is selected into arm $s$.
 That is, we sample $\bX_{1,i}$ i.i.d. from $p(\bX_{1,i}) \propto \bF(\bX_{1,i})\cdot e(\bX_{1,i})$ and $\bX_{2,i}$ from $p(\bX_{2,i}) \propto \bF(\bX_{2,i})\cdot \{1-e(\bX_{2,i})\}$ where $e(\bX)=\Pr(Z= 1 \mid \bX)$ is the PS of assignment to the treatment arm.
 We set $e(\bX)$ to be a logistic regression with {pairwise} interactions between some covariates.
 We can sample $\bX_{s,i}$ by simple weighted resampling of the historical database, without explicitly knowing $\bF(\cdot)$.

-\underline{Oracle scenario:} In this fourth and final scenario, we proceed as in the Interaction scenario but now with $e(\bX)$ defined as a logistic regression with main effects of the true predictors only.
-That is, as if an oracle had revealed to us the right predictors.
+\underline{Oracle scenario:} In this fourth and final scenario, we proceed as in the Interaction scenario but now with $e(\bX)$ defined as a logistic regression with main effects of the true predictors only, i.e., as if an oracle had revealed the right predictors.